-This game was invented (at least) twice: by the Danish mathematician Piet Hein in 1942, and by the American mathematician John Nash in the late 1940's (while he was a graduate student at Princeton).
-It's played on a hexagonal board in the shape of a rhombus.
-The board can be different sizes.
-We'll start on a 6 x 6 board.
+This game was invented (at least) twice: by the Danish mathematician Piet Hein in 1942, and by the American mathematician John Nash in the late 1940's (while he was a graeduate student at Princeton).
+It's played ona hexagonal board in the shape of a rhombus.
+Th board can be different sizes.
+We'll start on a 6 X 6 board.
 Two players take turns placing counters (one color for each, say red and blue) on the hexagons.
-The object of the game is to make a path or bridge connecting your two sides of the board, and the first player to do so wins.
-Corner hexagons count for both players.
+The object of the games is the make a path of a bridge connecting your two sides on the board, and the first player to do so wins.
+Corner hexagons count for both payers.

-- 14) Play Hex, and see if you can find some winning strategies. - 15) Is a tie possible in this game?
-Explain! - 16) If you think the first player has an advantage, learn about the "Pie Rule." - 17) Can you make a board so three players can play this game?
-Report on it. - 18) Make up another variation. - 19) Learn more about Piet Hein, John Nash--or Martin Gardner! - 20) Have fun!
+14) Play Hex, and see if you can find some winning strategies.

+15) Is a tie possible in this game?
+Explain!

+16) If you think the first player has an advantage, learn about the "Pie Rule."

+- 17) Can you make a board so three players can play this game?
+Report on it. - 18) Make up another variation. - 19) Learn more about Piet Hein, John Nash-or Martin Gardner!

+20) Have fun!